git-of-aj/agile-az-devops/1-intro.md

 - As as a human being, we want everything predictable
 - No one likes mismanagement
 - product management simplifies and streamlines software development and helps ensure smooth delivery

+> Agile focus on people, Scrum on time

 # Agile & Scrum
 ### AGILE